Abdlfattah/Tracking_time/README.md

 ## Introduction
 This is a simple full stack React application with a Node.js and Express backend.
-Client side code is written in React and the backend API is written using Express.
+Client side code is written in React, the backend API is written using Express and the database used is MongoDB.
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes

+## Prerequisites

+First, you need to install node.
+You can download from [here](https://nodejs.org/en/).
+Then you need to download and install [MongoDB](https://www.mongodb.com/).

 ## Development mode
 In the development mode, we will have 2 servers running.
 The front end code will be served by the webpack dev server which helps with hot and live reloading.
 The server side Express code will be served by a node server using nodemon which helps in automatically restarting the server whenever server side code changes.